General: Definitions: Dwelling house

 Claims relating to Houses in Multiple Occupancy:

-We are aware that some advisers have submitted claims for plant and machinery allowances in respect of some of the shared areas of houses in multiple occupation (such as hallways, stairs, landings, attics and basements within the houses).
+We are aware that some taxpayers have submitted claims for plant and machinery allowances in respect of shared parts of houses in multiple occupation (such as hallways, stairs, landings, attics and basements within the houses).
 They contend that these shared areas are not part of the “dwelling-house” and that allowances are therefore available.
 We disagree with this position.
-If you come across such a claim, please notify the ISBC Capital Allowances specialists.
+If you come across such a claim, please notify the SME Capital Allowances specialists.